frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 https://github.com/frankcohen/ReflectionsOS/tree/main/Devices/Sox

-Requirements for this project:
-1) Schematic, Layout, and BOM developed in EasyEDA Designer https://easyeda.com/editor
+Requirements for this project: x 1) Schematic, Layout, and BOM developed in EasyEDA Designer https://easyeda.com/editor

-2) 36 mm diameter round board, designers choice on number of layers, traces are 1 oz copper thickness, 1.6 mm board thickness, components mounted on both sides.
+x 2) 36 mm diameter round board, designers choice on number of layers, traces are 1 oz copper thickness, 1.6 mm board thickness, components mounted on both sides.

-3) The breadboard for this project uses break out boards.
+x 3) The breadboard for this project uses break out boards.
 These have a bunch of step-up/down 3.3-5 volt adaptors, none of these are necessary for the board.
-Everything needs to fit onto the 36 mm diameter round board, except for the GPS antenna, TFT display, gesture sensor, and battery.
-The board MUST use parts that are widely/easily available, determined by checking stock and availability levels in LCSC.COM or Digikey.com
+Everything needs to fit onto the 36 mm diameter round board, except for the GPS antenna, TFT display, gesture sensor, speaker, haptic motors, and battery.
+The board MUST use parts that are widely/easily available, determined by checking stock and availability levels in LCSC.COM and Digikey.com.

-4) Photos of the breadboard are at: https://github.com/frankcohen/ReflectionsOS/tree/main/Devices/Sox/Breadboard%20Photos
+x 4) Photos of the breadboard are at: https://github.com/frankcohen/ReflectionsOS/tree/main/Devices/Sox/Breadboard%20Photos

-5) Board is powered by 1 lithium ion battery: 3.7 volts, 500 mAh.
+x 5) Board is powered by 1 lithium ion battery: 3.7 volts, 500 mAh with solder pads for VCC and Ground.
-Connector Type: 2P PH 2.0mm Pitch; Cable Length: 5cm / 83"
 All components are on 3.3 volts.
 The board needs a battery sensor, a voltage divider connected to GPIO 2 to measure the battery voltage.
 Unlike the usual ESP32 development boards